S-Ankone/Plingo/README.md

 Some 'branding' indicates the game may evolve into 'Swingo', by adding more features to it.
 For now the 'working name' is Plingo though.

-Unfortunately the basic jscript has been lost during development, but remnants can be found in the console.log output (also a great place to look for non Dutch natives).
+**As of patch-v2 the game is stable, playable and presentable; development is halted but might continue in the future.

-*!* no longer any annoying pop-ups (prompt nor alert)... yay to patch.v1
+*Unfortunately the basic jscript has been lost during development, but remnants can be found in the console.log output (also a great place to look for non Dutch natives).